Carnalea

 Carnalea (/kɑ:rnə'li/; from Irish Carnan Lao 'small mound of the calves') is a townland west of Bangor, County Down, Northern Ireland.
 It consists of the Killaire area, Station Road area and Seymour area and falls under the control of Ards and North Down Borough Council and within the Bangor West electoral boundary.
 Carnalea is bordered by Belfast Lough to the North, Crawfordsburn to the immediate West, Wandsworth and Springhill/Rathmore to the immediate South, and Bryansburn to the East, which then leads into Bangor town centre.
-The area has seen relatively increased development in recent years, notably with the creation of Carnalea Glen, Station Court, and Killaire Court.
-The closure of the Carnalea Mini-Market after Christmas of 2005 has led to the site's redevelopment for residential use, such is the high demand for housing in the area.
+The area has seen relatively increased development in recent years, including with the creation of several housing developments.

 Station Road, off the Crawfordsburn Road, is the central area of Carnalea and leads to Carnalea railway station, Carnalea Golf Club, the North Down coastal path and a private road of modern dwellings in the grounds of a former manor.
-Recently, the Carnalea Residents Association, in conjunction with the Police Service of Northern Ireland (PSNI), implemented a Neighbourhood Watch scheme in order to maintain the high standards of living and social security that are synonymous with the general North Down area.
+The Carnalea Residents Association, in conjunction with the Police Service of Northern Ireland (PSNI), has implemented a Neighbourhood Watch scheme in the area.

 Places of interest

-Carnalea Golf Club - An 18-hole course is situated on the coast with panoramic views of Belfast Lough and adjacent to the North Down coastal path.
+Carnalea Golf Club, an 18-hole course, is situated on the coast with views of Belfast Lough and adjacent to the North Down coastal path.
 The clubhouse at Carnalea began renovation in March 2007.
-As well as a picturesque golf course, Carnalea Golf club also boasts a bar, restaurant, separate function room, and Snooker room.
-These facilities regularly entice the visit of professional footballer Keith Gillespie.
+As well as the golf course itself, Carnalea Golf Club also has a bar, restaurant, separate function room, and a snooker room.

-North Down Coastal Path - Stretching from Bangor to Holywood and overlooking Belfast Lough, the coastal path is popular with ramblers, dog walkers, runners and cyclists (it is an official cycle path as of January 2010).
+The North Down Coastal Path, which stretches from Bangor to Holywood and overlooks Belfast Lough, is used by ramblers, dog walkers, runners and cyclists.
 Alternative access to the coastal path is via Kerr's Wood, a tree-lined pathway originating at the Crawfordsburn Road.